 As if butter isn’t delicious enough, here’s its good-looking cousin, brown butter.

 These jumbo shrimp get hella cozy with some of it in a skillet before being placed on top of some of the creamiest orzo you’ve ever had.

 This orzo actually acts more like risotto than pasta.
-It’s made with just enough broth and milk so that once it’s cooked, it absorbs almost all the liquid in a creamy, parmesan-laced way before getting tossed with fresh summer corn right off the cob and basil.
+It’s made with just enough broth and milk so that once it’s cooked, it absorbs almost all the liquid in a creamy, parmesan-laced way before getting tossed with fresh summer corn right off the cob (or make this in the winter by learning how to freeze corn on the cob) and basil.
 Pan-blistered cherry tomatoes cooked with some red wine vinegar for a bit of tanginess round things out.

 First bite in and you might be fooled to think you were eating out at a fancy restaurant, not in your own kitchen.

 Here’s the thing about a date night dinner in our house though: I like wine and he doesn’t.